toitoi-co/toitoi-admin/docs/api-docs.md

 Generates and returns a Firebase authentication token, that can be used to talk directly to Firebase.
 The token will be tied to the user (and their corresponding privileges), and replaces the direct username/password authentication in Firebase that Webhook used.

 The response will be an object with a single property, `token`, which contains the generated token.

+## Signed request generation

+In some cases, you may need to send a server-authenticated request to another component - for example, when sending a request to the `-generate` server to change the preset (theme), this request will first have to be authorized by `-admin` to ensure that users only use themes that their plan has access to.

+### POST /generate-signed-request/preset

+Only accessible to those with `member` role or above.

+Generates a server-signed request for changing the preset (theme) of a site.
+Expects the following:

+* __presetId__: The unique ID of the preset, as returned from `GET /presets`.
+* __hostname__: The hostname of the site to generate the request for.

+The response will be an object with a single property, `signedRequest`, which contains the server-signed request that was generated.

+Possible route-specific responses:

+* __403__: User is not allowed to select this preset.
+Message is one of the following; if not, this is an ACL issue instead.
+	* "This preset is not allowed for the current plan."
+	* "This preset has been disabled."

+## Preset management

+### GET /presets

+Only accessible to those with `member` role or above.

+Returns a list of all the currently existing presets (themes).
+The response will be an array of Preset objects.

 ## Role management